lakhina/blog/about.md

 permalink: /about/
 ---

-Hi!I am a Computer Science graduate from UIET,MDU,India.
+Hi!
+I am a Computer Science graduate from UIET,MDU,India.
 I am passionate about programming .

 ### Contact me